Nicky-Nice-Games/ggk-backend/ScoringSystem.md

 ## Introduction (Total Score For Profiles)

-The profiles will total scoring will be taking account into the highest 5 race score for each map (in which the less point of the top 5 they will worth the less point) and take the sum for all of the map currently in play
+The scoring system takes the top 5 race scores for each map and reduces each by a multiplier of 0.9 ^ (n-1)., where n is the rank of the score (1st to 5th).
+These adjusted scores are summed to calculate the effective points for each map, and the total of all maps gives the player’s profile score.

 ## Total point calculation - Each Race
 The score of each race will be the sum of the max at 10000 point and the Item Usage bonus scoring multiply by the track difficulty multiplier